Capitains/tutorial-nemo/1-setting-up-the-app.md

 ## Setting up Nemo

 We finally have the two major components of Nemo : a resolver and a Flask object !
-We can now set-up nemo using those only two objects !
+We can now set up nemo using those only two objects !

 Nemo objects are imported through